melsincostan/rec/README.md

 This is meant to be a learning experience, feedback is welcome.

 Again, this attempts to be secure but is bound to have flaws that make it not so.
+It wasn't tested properly yet and is also probably broken in multiple ways.